Medicaid Planning In Ohio

 Many people set up Medicaid asset protection trusts so they can qualify for the program.
 This is an irrevocable trust, so you cannot modify or revoke it once you create it.
 In addition, after you transfer assets into the trust, they’re no longer part of your estate.
 Thus, they don’t count toward the program’s asset limit.

 However, Medicaid has a lookback period of five years from the date you apply for the program.
 When you submit your application, the government will check for all transfers made within the last five years.
 Those transfers will count toward your estate.
-Thus, it’s important to contact a Southeast and Central Ohio Medicaid planning lawyer soon to start the process.
+Thus, it’s important to contact an Ohio Medicaid planning lawyer soon for guidance and to start the estate planning process.

 Do you depend on annuities as part or all of your income?
 If so, your Central Ohio Medicaid planning lawyer will review them to make sure they’re Medicaid-compliant.
 Otherwise, the money will count toward your income and asset limits.